adam-mcdaniel/onion/README.md

 ![Hold The Line!](assets/hold-the-line.gif)

 > [!TIP]
-> To run the game for yourself, run `cargo run --release -- ./hold-the-line.onion` in the project root after cloning!
+> To run the game for yourself, install [Rust](https://rust-lang.org/) and run `cargo run --release -- ./hold-the-line.onion` (or alternatively use `./hold-the-line.sh`) in the project root after cloning!

 ## Table Of Contents